Gopal Krushna College of Engineering & Technology

 Gopal Krishna College of Engineering & Technology (commonly known as GKCET) is an engineering and technology institute established in 1999.
 It is a unit of the IEM Society established by Gopal Krushna Nahak in 1989.
 GKCET is in Jeypore, Odisha, India.
 The campus is 7 km from the main city.
 It is a campus of 72 acre on the outskirts of Jeypore.

 Gopal Krishna College of Engineering & Technology is a center for technical education in Odisha.

 Courses offered

 The institute offers the following B.Tech. courses:

 Affiliation and accreditation

 GKCET is affiliated to Biju Patnaik University of Technology (BPUT), Rourkela, Odisha.
 It is approved by All India Council for Technical Education (AICTE), New Delhi.
 It has been accredidated by National Assessment and Accreditation Council (NAAC) since 2015.
 It is also certified by ISO 9001:2015 for maintaining quality measures.

 Organisation structure

 Admission

 Qualified candidates can apply for admission in any of the four-year B.Tech.
-(Bachelor of Technology) degree programs, as well as directly in second year (Lateral Entry) in B.Tech.
+(Bachelor of Technology) degree programs, as well as directly in second year (Lateral Entry & Working Professional) in B.Tech.
 Admissions are made through Odisha Joint Entrance Examination (OJEE) & JEE MAIN Entrance Examination.